 As a side benefit, some of these services don’t use “likes” because the whole sharing things only to get likes back is a stressful and crummy dynamic.
 Breaking that cycle can feel pretty good, after an initial adjustment period where it feels weird.

 Here’s where things get exciting for me.
 If you’d like to take your internet expression one step further, you might consider running your own website.
 Post something that goes deeper than status updates, give your site a slant or a theme, perhaps even customize the design.
 In doing so, you’re not only giving your friends and family a place to see your stuff, you’re helping to build a more diverse and interesting internet.

 The human internet!

 I’m talking about sites like Kottke.org and Austin Kleon’s blog and Brad Enslen’s human-edited web directory.
-These are websites without hidden agendas, pages that exist purely as an extension of human curiosity and the desire to share what’s useful.
+These are websites that exist as an extension of human curiosity and the desire to share what’s useful.

 Back in the early aughts, the human web used to be full of people, not bots and targeted ads.
 And it can be that way again, if we’d like it to be.
 I believe we all benefit from authentic balls-to-the-wall human expression and the creation of sovereign spaces to be ourselves without manipulation by third parties.
 By making your “online home” your own, and controlling what goes there, and being yourself, you’re making the internet a more human place.